 This is a list of plants that are in my garden or surrounding neighborhood.
-This is a very small list of plants, and keep in mind that there are hundreds of pages worth of invasives that are not listed here in this list.
-This is mostly for my personal reference, but you may use this as a guide as well.
+This is a very small list of plants that are harmful to our ecosystem, and keep in mind that there are hundreds of pages of invasives that are not listed here in this list.
+This is mostly for my personal reference, but you are welcome to learn from it too.

 I would recommend this book if you are interested in learning more about invasives of the northeast US: